Help! Newborn not pooping but passing gas! Is this a problem? Should you be worried? Are they constipated? What can you do? Let’s discuss.

 In fact, it’s not uncommon for breastfed babies to go a week without pooping.

-But if baby hasn’t pooped for more than 5 days, it’s worth checking in with your doctor, just in case they need some help (if baby is constipated, for example).
+If baby hasn’t pooped for more than 5 days, it’s worth checking in with your doctor, just in case they need some help (if baby is constipated, for example).

 Is it normal for newborns not to poop?